Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
+RECTIFY_ENABLED                                 Boolean    True      Toggle whether the rectify operation should be used.

-RECTIFY_90_TOLERANCE                            Number     0.1       Small tolerance from 90 degrees not leading to rectification of corner
+RECTIFY_90_TOLERANCE                            Number     0.1       Small tolerance from 90 degrees not leading to rectification of corner.

 RECTIFY_MAX_90_DEVIATION                        Number     7         By how much an angle can be smaller or larger than 90 to still be rectified.
                                                                      You might need to experiment a bit and use plotting to determine a good value.